-Like the iPad Pro, the MacBook Pro has an all-metal chassis construction.
+Like the iPad Pro, the MacBook Pro has an all-metal chassis.
 Both devices are extremely well-made and feel truly premium — no flimsy plastic casings here.

-There are other similarities too, such as how both use USB-C ports.
-For instance, you get one on the iPad Pro and either two or four on the MacBook, depending on display size and configuration.
-However, the MacBook Pro’s ports support Thunderbolt 3’s super fast transfer speeds of up to 40Gbps along with external graphics.
-The iPad Pro’s port only supports USB-C speeds of up to 10Gbps.
+There are other similarities, too, such as how both use USB-C ports.
+For instance, the iPad Pro only provides one port that supports transfer speeds of up to 10Gbps.
+The MacBook Pro supplies two or four — depending on display size and configuration — supporting Thunderbolt 3’s super-fast transfer speeds of up to 40Gbps along with external graphics.

 Whichever device you choose, make sure you’re happy with the configuration before making a purchase.

 The iPad Pro’s key feature is, unsurprisingly, its display.
 Apple has not skimped here, equipping its top-tier tablet with a superb screen that’ll make working on the go a joy.
-We called it “utterly wonderful” in our review, and it’s easy to see why.
+We said the recent 2020 model was “the best version of the best tablet you can buy” in our review, and it’s easy to see why.

-For starters, the display’s True Tone feature automatically adjusts its white balance according to your surroundings, making viewing easier on the eyes and more natural feeling.
-It doesn’t sound like much, but really makes a difference in use.
+For starters, the display’s True Tone feature automatically adjusts its white balance according to the surroundings, making viewing easier on the eyes and a more natural-feeling.
+It doesn’t sound like much, but it really makes a difference in use.

 The iPad Pro also uses the same Liquid Retina tech seen in the iPhone XR.
-The display has a 2,732 x 2,048 resolution in the 12.9-inch model and 2,388 x 1,668 in the 11-inch device.
-It even includes Apple’s ProMotion tech, which automatically adjusts the refresh rate up to 120Hz.
-That’s faster than the MacBook Pro’s 60Hz screen and results in a super-smooth experience, both when you’re scrolling through webpages or, importantly, using the Apple Pencil.
-The smoothness of the latter is what helps the peripheral feel incredibly natural.
+The display has a 2732 x 2048 resolution in the 12.9-inch model and 2388 x 1668 in the 11-inch device.
+Apple’s ProMotion tech automatically adjusts the refresh rate up to 120Hz — double the refresh rate of the MacBook Pro.
+The result is a super-smooth experience and an incredibly natural feel when using the Apple Pencil.

 Apple overhauled the Apple Pencil alongside the iPad Pro in 2018.
-It now features a flat edge so it magnetically clips to the tablet’s flat edge to receive a charge.
-It essentially lets you use the iPad Pro as a digital notebook of sorts — just double-tap it on the screen to change tools (say, from a pencil to an eraser).
-It’s great for when you need to get hands-on with a drawing or writing task.
+It now features a flat edge, so it magnetically clips to the tablet’s flat edge to receive a charge.
+It essentially turns the iPad Pro into a digital notebook — just double-tap it on the screen to change from a pencil to an eraser, for example.
+It’s great for hands-on drawing and writing tasks.

-Both MacBook models have an oversized trackpad that works with a huge range of gestures in MacOS.
-While the trackpad feels “clicky,” it doesn’t physically move when you press down — it simply uses haptic feedback to simulate that “clicky” movement.
-It really is superb, as we called it “the best, and largest, you can find on a laptop,” comfortably beating its Windows rivals.
+Both MacBook models have an oversized trackpad that works with a huge range of MacOS gestures.
+While the trackpad feels clicky, it doesn’t physically move when pressed — it simply uses haptic feedback to simulate that clicky movement.
+It’s superb and easily the best and largest currently available on a laptop, beating its Windows rivals.

 There’s also the Touch Bar to consider.
-This replaces the function keys with an OLED strip that gives you quick shortcuts to various common tasks.
-The shortcuts available change depending on the app you’re using, and you can customize the Touch Bar to add or remove buttons as you please.
-To its right is a Touch ID button to quickly log in or verify purchases with just your finger.
+It replaces the function keys with an OLED strip that presents interactive shortcuts to various common tasks.
+These shortcuts change depending on the app.
+Mac owners can even customize the Touch Bar to add or remove buttons as needed.

-Finally, a quick note on software: The MacBook Pro’s MacOS is a mature system with plenty of heavy-duty apps, like Adobe Premiere.
-It’s built for a computer, allowing you to install traditional desktop software similar to that of Windows and Linux.
-Your default input is through a keyboard and mouse (or tracked on laptops).
+Finally, MacOS is a mature system supporting plenty of heavy-duty apps, like Adobe Premiere.
+It’s built for a computer, so users can install traditional desktop software.
+The default input is through a keyboard and mouse (or tracked on laptops).

-The iPad Pro runs iPadOS, which Apple recently spun from iOS.
-It’s far less established than MacOS and, while a very good OS in its own right, doesn’t have the same range of powerful apps that you’ll find on a Mac.
-It’s built for mobile, meaning it relies on touch-based input and doesn’t support traditional desktop software.
+Meanwhile, the iPad Pro runs iPadOS, which Apple spun from iOS.
+It’s far less established than MacOS and, while a very good operating system in its own right, doesn’t support desktop software.
+It’s built for mobile, meaning it relies on touch-based input and only offers apps through the App Store.
 It does, however, now support trackpad gestures, which bring it a little closer to MacOS.

 Overall, both platforms have app advantages — the iPad Pro has the benefit of the robust iOS app ecosystem, while the MacBook Pro has the professional native desktop apps the iPad Pro lacks.